 What are the contributing risk factors for varicose veins?

-Other than wearing your heels too often the other risk factors which can lead to varicose veins in people include;
+Other than wearing your heels too often the other risk factors which can lead to (opens in a new tab) include;

 - Genetics.
 Unfortunately, if both of your parents have varicose veins, there is a 70% chance of you inheriting venous disease

 - Gender.Women tend to be more at risk of developing varicose veins

 - Pregnancy.Hormonal changes, pressure from the uterus, and increased blood volume make varicose veins common during pregnancy.